Azure/AzureAD-App-Docs/articles/en-us/webmethodsintegrationcloud/sso_configure.md

 ### Configuring webMethods Integration Cloud for single sign-on

-To configure single sign-on on **webMethods Integration Cloud** side, you need to send the **[Downloaded SAML Metadata file](%metadata:metadataDownloadUrl%)** and appropriate copied URLs from Azure portal to [webMethods Integration Cloud support team](https://empower.softwareag.com/).
+To configure single sign-on on **webMethods Integration Suite** side, you need to send the **[Downloaded SAML Metadata file](%metadata:metadataDownloadUrl%)** and appropriate copied URLs from Azure portal to [webMethods Integration Suite support team](https://empower.softwareag.com/).
 They set this setting to have the SAML SSO connection set properly on both sides.

 ## Quick Reference

-* **Azure AD Login URL** : %metadata:singleSignOnServiceUrl%
+* **Login URL** : %metadata:singleSignOnServiceUrl%

 * **[Download Azure AD Signing Certifcate](%metadata:CertificateDownloadRawUrl%)**